LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Remove isSampleAliquotEnabled experimental flag
 * Allow QueryGridModel export to include extra columns
 * Allow QueryModel to export LABEL
+* Issue 43070: SM: Aliquot names do not autogenerate when the sample type doesn't have a name expression
 * Move/refactor components/utils from SampleManager to enable aliquot features in Biologics
     * SamplesSelectionContextProvider
     * SamplesBulkUpdateForm